AUROVA-LAB/lib_planning/README.md

 ### Example of usage:

-You can run an example following the instructions in [applications](https://github.com/AUROVA-LAB/applications) (Example 2).
+You can run an example following the instructions in [applications](https://github.com/AUROVA-LAB/applications) (Examples).